 Perhaps the most important aspect of this data collection process is identifying viable sources of high quality data.
-Large automated maintenance databases, such as the Air Force REMIS system or the Navy's 3M/AV-3M/DeckPlate system, typically will not provide accurate data down to the piece-part level.
-They do, however, provide relevant data on assemblies or LRUs, if used judiciously.
+Large automated maintenance databases, such as the Air Force REMIS system or the Navy's OARS and DECKPlate systems, typically will not provide accurate data down to the piece-part level.
+They do, however, provide relevant field data on assemblies or LRUs, if used judiciously.
 Additionally, there are specific instances in which they can be used to obtain piece-part data.
-Piece-part data from these maintenance systems is used in the RIAC's data collection efforts only when it can be verified that they accurately report data at this level.
-Reliability Improvement Warranty (RIW) data are another high quality data source which has been used by the RIAC.
-Section 4 of this document contains a brief description of each data source used in this publication, because the RIAC believes it is important for the user to understand the types of data that were used in deriving the published failure rates.
+Piece-part data from these maintenance systems is used in Quanterion Soluions' data collection efforts only when it can be verified that they accurately report data at this level.
+Reliability Improvement Warranty (RIW) data are another high quality data source which has been used by Quanterion Solutions.
+Section 4 of this document contains a brief description of each data source used in this publication, because Quanterion Solutions believes it is important for the user to understand the types of data that were used in deriving the published failure rates.

-The RIAC has done everything possible to ensure that only the best data available is published in this document.
+Quanterion Solutions has done everything possible to ensure that only the best data available is published in this document.
 Completeness of data, consistency of data, equipment population tracking, failure verification, availability of parts breakdown structure, and characterization of operational histories are all used to determine the adequacy of the data.
-In many cases, data submitted to the RIAC is discarded since a reasonable degree of credibility cannot be established.
+In many cases, data is discarded since a reasonable degree of credibility cannot be established.